kumarnavin/python/hangman/README.md

 ## Synopsis

 This is popular Hangman game.
 It invokes REST API to download a word dictionary, picks up a word and then lets player guess the work correctly.
 Player can enter the game in either kid or adult mode.
-Kid mode generates smaller words (3 o4 4 letters).
+Kid mode generates the smaller words (3 or 4 letters).

 ## Code Example